SpectralPack/Aura/README.md

 **1/24** Collabs completed

 Aura doesnt require [Malverk](https://github.com/Eremel/Malverk) to work, but if installed it behave like any other texture pack and allow you disable and enable any animation one by one.
-Currently the interace for selecting which animation to enable has a formating error and most of the options fall outside the screen, but it will be fixed soon.

 More info on the completed animations in the [wiki](https://balatromods.miraheze.org/wiki/Aura).